ROBOTIS-GIT/emanual/docs/en/dxl/dxl-quick-start-guide.md

 Visit the page here -->

-[DYNAMIXEL Quick Start Guide for Raspberry Pi (C language)]: #dynamixel-quick-start-guide-for-raspberry-pi-c-language
+Tutorial for the [DYNAMIXEL Quick Start Guide for Raspberry Pi (C language)]: #dynamixel-quick-start-guide-for-raspberry-pi-c-language
-[DYNAMIXEL Quick Start Guide in C++]: #dynamixel-quick-start-guide-in-c
-[DYNAMIXEL Quick Start Guide in Python]: #dynamixel-quick-start-guide-in-python
-[DYNAMIXEL Quick Start Guide in MATLAB on Linux]: #dynamixel-quick-start-guide-in-matlab-on-linux
-[DYNAMIXEL Quick Start Guide in MATLAB on Windows]: #dynamixel-quick-start-guide-in-matlab-on-windows
-[DYNAMIXEL Quick Start Guide for LabVIEW on Windows]: #dynamixel-quick-start-guide-for-labview-on-windows
-[DYNAMIXEL Quick Start Guide for ROS 1]: #dynamixel-quick-start-guide-for-ros-1
-[DYNAMIXEL Quick Start Guide for ROS 2]: #dynamixel-quick-start-guide-for-ros-2
-[DYNAMIXEL Quick Start Guide for DYNAMIXEL Shield for Arduino MKR Series]: #dynamixel-quick-start-guide-for-dynamixel-shield-for-arduino-mkr-series
+Tutorial for the [DYNAMIXEL Quick Start Guide in C++]: #dynamixel-quick-start-guide-in-c Tutorial for the [DYNAMIXEL Quick Start Guide in Python]: #dynamixel-quick-start-guide-in-python Tutorial for the [DYNAMIXEL Quick Start Guide in MATLAB on Linux]: #dynamixel-quick-start-guide-in-matlab-on-linux Tutorial for the [DYNAMIXEL Quick Start Guide in MATLAB on Windows]: #dynamixel-quick-start-guide-in-matlab-on-windows Tutorial for the [DYNAMIXEL Quick Start Guide for LabVIEW on Windows]: #dynamixel-quick-start-guide-for-labview-on-windows Tutorial for the [DYNAMIXEL Quick Start Guide for ROS 1]: #dynamixel-quick-start-guide-for-ros-1 Tutorial for the [DYNAMIXEL Quick Start Guide for ROS 2]: #dynamixel-quick-start-guide-for-ros-2 Tutorial for the [DYNAMIXEL Quick Start Guide for DYNAMIXEL Shield for Arduino MKR Series]: #dynamixel-quick-start-guide-for-dynamixel-shield-for-arduino-mkr-series
-[DYNAMIXEL Quick Start Guide for OpenCR 1.0]: #dynamixel-quick-start-guide-for-opencr-10
+Tutorial for the [DYNAMIXEL Quick Start Guide for OpenCR 1.0]: #dynamixel-quick-start-guide-for-opencr-10

 [How To: Firmware Recover DYNAMIXEL Using U2D2]: #how-to-firmware-recover-dynamixel-using-u2d2
 [How To: DYNAMIXEL Firmware Recovery Using OpenCR1.0]: #how-to-dynamixel-firmware-recovery-using-opencr10
 [Troubleshooting DYNAMIXEL Shutdowns with Dynamixel Wizard 2.0 Self-Diagnosis]: https://youtu.be/xVk4XcXfQX8
-[How To update the protocol on MX Series DYNAMIXELs]: https://youtu.be/aVZytXRc_r8
-[DYNAMIXEL Selection Guide]: /docs/en/reference/dxl-selection-guide/
+[How To update the protocol on MX Series DYNAMIXELs]: https://youtu.be/aVZytXRc_r8 Tutorial for the [DYNAMIXEL Selection Guide]: /docs/en/reference/dxl-selection-guide/

 <!-- [How To: DYNAMIXEL Firmware Recovery Using OpenCM9.04]: https://www.youtube.com/watch?v=92HAcjeAQGg&feature=youtu.be -->

-[DYNAMIXEL SDK]: #dynamixel-sdk
+Tutorial for the [DYNAMIXEL SDK]: #dynamixel-sdk
 [Dynamixel2Arduino]: #dynamixel2arduino
 [DynamixelShield]: #dynamixelshield
-[DYNAMIXEL Wizard 2.0]: #dynamixel-wizard-20
+Tutorial for the [DYNAMIXEL Wizard 2.0]: #dynamixel-wizard-20